 Dry skin isn’t something you have to live with and you should be able to alleviate it within a short period.
 If your skin is persistently red, dry, itchy, flaky, or scaly, see a dermatologist right away.
 Those symptoms could be related to a skin condition or caused by allergens – which need more than a proper shower and warm summer day to clear up.

-Natural Soaps, Body Butters, and Lip Goods to Combat Dry Skin
+Natural Soaps, Body Butters, and Salves to Combat Dry Skin